Why probability models

 If you want a mathematical model to incorporate uncertainty, you create a probability model.
 Probability models uncertainty.
 An application of probability need not have anything to do with randomness; randomness is only one kind of uncertainty.

 If something is perfectly deterministic in theory but not accurately known, it’s often useful to model it as if it were random, even if we know full well it is not.
-As I like to say, random is as random does.
+As we like to say, random is as random does.

 Challenging problems cannot be solved by applying existing probability models.
 Instead they require constructing new probability models to capture the nuances of the particular problem.
 Conventional statistical models fail when they shoehorn reality into a model that does not fit.